ibm-cloud-docs/ContinuousDelivery/cd_about.md

 {{site.data.keyword.contdelivery_short}} is available on {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} Dedicated.
 Toolchains differ depending on whether you use {{site.data.keyword.contdelivery_short}} on {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.

 **Tip**: Toolchains are hosted in the US South region.
 If your toolchain is configured to deploy apps to a different region, it will still deploy apps to that region.
+To learn more, try the <a href="/docs/tutorials/multi-region-webapp.html#deploy-a-secure-web-application-across-multiple-regions" target="_blank">Deploy a secure web application across multiple regions </a> tutorial.

 |Toolchains |{{site.data.keyword.Bluemix_notm}} Public	|{{site.data.keyword.Bluemix_notm}} Dedicated |
 |:----------|:------------------------------|:------------------|